Courses

 Conclusion

-FAQs on Dual Nature of Radiation and Matter Class 12 Notes CBSE Physics Chapter 11 (Free PDF Download)
+FAQs on Dual Nature of Radiation and Matter Class 12 Notes: CBSE Physics Chapter 11

 Yes.

-At Vedantu, we promise to provide all the study materials for your Physics Class 12 Board exam preparation.
+At Vedantu, we have given all the important topics and required formulas clearly explained along with some practise questions.
+Along with that we also provided all the study materials for your Physics Class 12 Board exam preparation.
 For your convenience, we have uploaded the sample papers, which contain all the questions asked in the past years’ board exams.
 Our subject matter experts have also highlighted the most important questions.

 Photoelectric effect is a phenomenon that discusses the striking of photons of light on the metallic surface.
 When photons hit a metal surface, there is an emission of photoelectrons.
 However, the number of photons hitting the metal will not eject the same number of electrons.